 If you have ever wanted to visit a European Christmas market but haven’t, for logistical or financial reasons, at Osthoff’s Old World Market (now in its nineteenth year), European traditions and the spirit of Christmas are alive and well.
 Vendors from Germany, as well as other international and regional vendors, return year after year for this market.

 There were regional desserts, pastries, and other tasty treats, like Gluhwein and schnitzel, served with red cabbage and spaetzle.
 Of course, there were local cheeses, too!
 After all, Wisconsin is known for cheese and no Christmas Market in Wisconsin would be complete without at least some cheese curds.

-You too can Discover an Old World Market in Wisconsin
+You too can Discover an Old World Christmas Market

 There were about 100 vendors at the market — obviously this is a very small representation.
 I spent four hours there and it wasn’t enough.
 I really wished I’d had another four hours.
 Would I go back?
 You betcha I would.
 Europe’s got nothing on Wisconsin.
 Have you been?
 Where is your favorite Christmas market?